whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Consequentialism_](/types-of-utilitarianism#consequentialism)

 According to direct consequentialism, the rightness of an action (or rule, policy, etc.) depends only on its consequences.
 On this view, to determine the right action in some set of feasible actions, we should directly evaluate the consequences of the actions to see which has the best consequences.
-The most well known direct consequentialist view is act utilitarianism, which assesses the moral rightness of actions, and only of actions, according to the sum total of wellbeing they produce.
+The most well known direct consequentialist view is act utilitarianism, which assesses the moral rightness of actions, and only of actions, according to the sum total of well-being they produce.

 The alternative to direct consequentialism is indirect consequentialism, according to which we should evaluate the moral status of an action (or rule, policy, etc.) _indirectly_, based on its relationship to something else (such as a rule), whose status is itself assessed in terms of its consequences.